 Description to Montepulciano d'Abruzzo Colline Teramane DOCG

-DOCG area for red wine in the Italian region Abruzzo, It is a 2003 highly qualified subzone in the DOC area Montepulciano d'Abruzzo, The area includes the 31 municipalities of Ancarano, Atri, Basciano, Bellante, Campli, Canzano, Castellalto, Castiglione Messer Raimondo, Castilenti, Cellino Attanasio, Cermignano, Civitella del Tronto, Colonnella, Controguerra, Corropoli, Giulianova, Martinsicuro, Montorio al Vomano, Morro d'Oro, Mosciano Sant'Angelo, Nereto, Notaresco, Penna Sant'Andrea, Pineto, Roseto degli Abruzzi, Sant'Egidio alla Vibrata, Sant'Omero, Silvi, Teramo, Torano Nuovo and Tortoreto in the province of Teramo.
-The wine must be at least 90% Montepulciano included, up to a maximum of 10% Sangiovese be used.
-The minimum alcohol content is 12.5% vol, the maturation period must be 24 months, including 12 months in chestnut or oak barrels and 6 months in the bottle.
-From 36 months he is allowed Riserva call, regardless of time in barrel or bottle.
-If the grapes come from classified vineyards, can Vigna followed by the layer name.
+DOCG area for red wine in the Italian region Abruzzo, It is a highly qualified sub-zone in the DOC area in 2003 Montepulciano d'Abruzzo, The zone comprises the 31 municipalities of Ancarano, Atri, Basciano, Bellante, Campli, Canzano, Castellalto, Castiglione Messer Raimondo, Castilenti, Cellino Attanasio, Cermignano, Civitella del Tronto, Colonnella, Controguerra, Corropoli, Giulianova, Martinsicuro, Montorio al Vomano, Morro d'Oro, Mosciano Sant'Angelo, Nereto, Notaresco, Penna Sant'Andrea, Pineto, Roseto degli Abruzzi, Sant'Egidio alla Vibrata, Sant'Omero, Silvi, Teramo, Torano Nuovo and Tortoreto in the province of Teramo.
+The wine must be at least 90% Montepulciano can contain up to a maximum of 10% Sangiovese be used.
+The minimum alcohol content is 12.5% vol, the maturation time must be 24 months, of which 12 months in chestnut or oak barrels and 6 months in bottle.
+From the age of 36 months he can Riserva name, regardless of the time in barrel or bottle.
+If the grapes come from classified vineyards, can Vigna followed by the location name.